 Shapal is a widespread medium-sized fish from the carp family.
-A characteristic feature of the shad is a large head, flattened at the top, with a broad and flat forehead.
+A characteristic feature of shad has a large head, flattened at the top, with a broad and flat forehead.
 Shapala is one of the most popular fishing targets in summer rivers.
 He's a strong fighter that's fun to tackle with light tackle.
 Let's try to get to know this fish more closely and find out how this fish lives in our rivers.

 What does shad look like?